lc-cs-172/spring-2025/assignments/individual/a5/README.md

 ## What To Hand In

-Upload the refactored `body.py` (it's a text file, no need to convert it to such).
+Upload the refactored `body.py` and the `vector.py` you are using for this assignment (they're text files, no need to convert it to such).